jeromegit/notion-duplicates/README.md

 ## Purpose

-Detect the duplicated pages in a Notion database and optionally delete the dupes
+**Detect the duplicated pages in a Notion database and optionally delete the dupes**

+### What's a duplicated page?
+It's a page with the both same _title_ and _last_edited_time_ as another document.

+### Motivation
+I recently decided to move away from Evernote (after being a subsciber since 2008).
+My reason?
+They started to jack up their price to a level that wasn't justifiable to me.

+After I imported many pages from Evernote, I ended up with 100s if not 1000s of duplicated pages.

+This script solved the problem!

 ## Install